 This time of year arrives with so much fun – cute trick-or-treaters, family congregated around Thanksgiving tables, and the magic of the holidays.
 But with the wonderful comes the terrible.
 The winter weather and freezing temperatures can cause a whole medley of plumbing problems.
-Epperson Service Experts Heating & Air Conditioning is here with a couple preventative measures to help you lower your chance of encountering these common winter plumbing problems.
+Epperson Service Experts is here with a couple preventative measures to help you lower your chance of encountering these common winter plumbing problems.

 Your pipes becoming frozen is a common plumbing problem for Hilton Head Island.
 This commonly takes place when high water pressure from the main water pipe unites with freezing temperatures.
 To help avoid this plumbing problem, leave a faucet slightly open to let water continually flow through.
 If you do find a frozen pipe, shut off the main water supply to prevent the pipe from rupturing.
-Try thawing the frozen area of the pipe with hot water and if that doesn’t work, give Epperson Service Experts Heating & Air Conditioning a call and we’ll send one of our expert plumbers out to look at the trouble.
+Try thawing the frozen area of the pipe with hot water and if that doesn’t work, give Epperson Service Experts a call and we’ll send one of our expert plumbers out to look at the trouble.

 Broken Water Line